Eugene the Jeep: Origin

-The Jeep was included in early drafts of the original screenplay but was soon deemed too difficult and too expensive to render believably, so the character was dropped and elements of the character were given to Swee'Pea.
+the Jeep was included in early drafts of the original screenplay but was soon deemed too difficult and too expensive to render believably, so the character was dropped and elements of the Jeep character were given to Swee'Pea.
 The baby's mysterious ability to answer questions and make predictions through the use of whistles were scenes originally written for Eugene the Jeep.

 Eugene was slated to appear in the animated Popeye film produced by Sony Pictures Animation but production of the film was cancelled in 2016.

 Attributes and abilities

 In the context of the comic strip, Eugene the Jeep was a gift to Popeye's girlfriend Olive Oyl from her Uncle Ben who found Eugene in Africa.
 The Jeep is a yellow creature about the size of a dog who walks on his hind legs.
 He has a bear-like head and ears but a large nose, long tail, and protruding belly.
 The Jeep's diet consists only of orchids.

 As his language is limited to the word "jeep", Eugene primarily communicates through body language.
 Eugene always tells the truth, even to criminals.
 He possesses high intelligence, so is able to help humans such as Popeye and Olive Oyl solve complex problems.
 He makes use of a limited form of teleportation: he can disappear from one place and reappear in another, and can walk through and on walls and ceilings.
 These teleportation powers are said to stem from the Jeep's ability to cross into the fourth dimension.

-He also appears in “Popeye & Son” later.

 Other uses

 Eugene the Jeep is the school mascot for Northeast Dubois High School in Dubois, Indiana, and South Webster High School in South Webster, Ohio, although the Jeep for Northeast Dubois is blue and gray, while South Webster's is red instead of yellow.
 An old elementary school in Wheatland, Indiana also used the Jeep as its mascot, but this school was consolidated, and the symbol is no longer in use.

 Many suggest that soldiers of World War II were so impressed with the new Willys MB light utility vehicle that they informally named it after Eugene the Jeep, as it was "small, able to move between dimensions and could solve seemingly impossible problems".

-Other supposed origins for the vehicle's namesake include GP ('General Purpose'), and the dubious JEEP ('Just Engine & Essential Parts'.)
+Further suggestions say it comes from the initials of the Ford version called the "Ford GPW".